manfredsteyer/ng-add-article/article.md

 Frankly, modifying existing code in a safe way is a bit more complicated than what we've seen before.
 But I'm sure, we can accomplish this together ;-).

-For this challenge, our schematic has to modify the project's ``app.module.ts`` file.
+For this endeavour, our schematic has to modify the project's ``app.module.ts`` file.
 The good message is, that this is a common task the CLI performs and hence its schematics already contain the necessary logic.
-However, when writing this, the respective routines have not been part of the public API, hence we have to fork it.
+However, when writing this, the respective routines have not been part of the public API and so we have to fork it.

 For this, I've checked out the [Angular DevKit](https://github.com/angular/devkit) and copied the contents of its ``packages/schematics/angular/utility`` folder to my library project's ``schematics/src/utility`` folder.
 Because those files are subject to change, I've conserved the current state [here](https://github.com/manfredsteyer/devkit-schmatics-utility-03-2018.git).